-Students who show any symptoms of being sick must stay home (fever, cough, shortness of breath, difficulty breathing, chills, repeated shaking with chills, muscle pain, headache, sore throat, stomach issues, new loss of taste and/or smell).
+Students who show any symptoms of being sick must stay home (fever, cough, shortness of breath, difficulty breathing, chills, repeated shaking with chills, muscle pain, headache, sore throat, stomach issues, new loss of taste and/or smell, general malaise).
 Student temperatures may be taken if a teacher or staff member notices a student exhibiting any symptoms.
 If students are showing symptoms, a parent will be notified for pick-up.

 Please remember that if a student or faculty/staff member tests COVID-19 positive, HIPAA laws prevent Arkansas Christian from identifying that person.
 The ADH will give clear direction on who should be informed, regarding risk of exposure and quarantine guidelines for individuals, classrooms, grades, etc.

 Student classrooms and meeting spaces will be cleaned on a daily basis, multiple times per day, with CDC-approved disinfectant.
 Air purifiers that use LEDs, electromagnetic energy, and ionized hydro-peroxides have been installed on our HVAC system.
 These are proven to be safe and effective at cleansing the air.
 Foggers will also be utilized in our sanitization procedures when the building is empty and overnight.

 Hand sanitizing stations will be accessible in various locations around campus for use by students, faculty, and staff.
 Students may bring a personal supply (4oz. size) of hand sanitizer to keep on their person.
 Taking advantage of the stations or the personal supply will provide regular sanitizing opportunities for all students.

 Students, particularly younger students, will have regular hand washing times, similar to previous years.
 We will encourage all students to frequently wash their hands during the school day.
 Regular sanitization will take place on all door handles, entry/exit points, cafeterias, and activity spaces.